rezaarrazi/stereo_reconstruction/README.md

 ## Running the Application

-After building the project, you can run the application with the command `./stereo`.
+After building the project, you can run the executable files in the `build` folder.

-## Dataset

-The dataset used for this project can be downloaded from the following link: [Middlebury Stereo Datasets](https://vision.middlebury.edu/stereo/data/scenes2021/)